 In addition, Extraordinary Ministers may also volunteer to bring communion to the homebound or nursing homes residents who otherwise are not able to receive Jesus in the Eucharist.
 None of us are worthy to bring the Blessed Sacrament to others, but without Extraordinary Ministers, fellow parishioners who are unable to attend Mass would possibly not receive Holy Communion for many months at a time.
 It is a privilege, an honor, and a duty to help ensure our homebound brothers and sisters in the Faith are given the grace of the Sacrament of the Eucharist for their strength and encouragement.

 - At least age 18 and in good standing with the Church.

-- After Pastor’s approval, attend training and the annual Extraordinary Ministers Day of Recollection and Recommissioning.
+- After Pastor’s approval, attend all required orientation, formation and yearly Day of Recollection and Recommissioning meetings.

-- No time commitment outside of attendance at Mass to be a regular Eucharistic Minister, other than what is listed above.
+- No time commitment outside of attendance at Mass to be an Extraordinary Minister, other than what is listed above.

 - If bringing Holy Communion to the homebound, every week or possibly once every two weeks is recommended.

 - If bringing Holy Communion to a nursing home, every week.

 - Becoming a substitute for any of the above is on an as-needed basis.